geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Exchange_Online.md

 1. If necessary, you should log into your Domain Controller VM (LON-DC1) as **ADATUM\Administrator** and password **Pa55w.rd.**

-2. At the end of the previous lab, you were instructed to close Internet Explorer.
-If you did, then open it now and maximize the browser window; otherwise, close all but one of the open tabs, which you’ll use in the next step to navigate to the Microsoft Office Home page.

-3. In your browser go to the **Microsoft Office Home** page by entering the following URL in the address bar: **https://portal.office.com/**

-4. In the **Pick an account** window, select **Holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your tenant ID provided by your lab hosting provider).

-5. In the **Enter password** dialog box, enter **Pa55w.rd** and then select **Sign in**.

-6. In the **Microsoft Office Home** page, select **Admin**, which opens the Microsoft 365 admin center.
+2. You should still have Internet Explorer and the Microsoft 365 admin center open from the prior lab.
+If so, proceed to the next step; otherwise, open Internet Explorer, navigate to **https://portal.office.com/**, log in as **Holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your tenant ID provided by your lab hosting provider) and **Pa55w.rd**, and then in the **Microsoft Office Home** page, select **Admin** to open the Microsoft 365 admin center.

-7. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Show all**, then scroll down and under **Admin centers,** select **Exchange**.
+3. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Show all** (if necessary), then scroll down to **Admin centers** and select **Exchange**.
 This will open the **Exchange admin center.**

-8. In the **Exchange admin center,** select **recipients** in the left-hand navigation pane.
+4. In the **Exchange admin center,** select **recipients** in the left-hand navigation pane.

-9. In the list of user mailboxes, you should see all the user accounts that were pre-created in the lab environment for Adatum Corporation.
+5. In the list of user mailboxes, you should see all the user accounts that were pre-created in the lab environment for Adatum Corporation.
 Select **Joni Sherman** by double clicking on her **DISPLAY NAME.** This will open the **Edit User Mailbox** window with Joni’s data prefilled.
 By default, the window displays the **general** tab (the tabs appear in the left-hand pane).

-10. At the bottom of the **general** tab, select **More options**.
+6. At the bottom of the **general** tab, select **More options**.

-11. Under **Custom attributes**, select the **pencil (edit)** icon.
+7. Under **Custom attributes**, select the **pencil (edit)** icon.

-12. This opens the **Custom attributes** window for Joni.
+8. This opens the **Custom attributes** window for Joni.
 You can enter up to 15 attributes.
 You will not be entering any attributes in this lab exercise, but it’s important that you know this feature is available.
 Select **Cancel**.   <br/>

 	‎**Note:** Custom attributes are properties your company can use for specific mailbox identification, such as a cost center number for the mailbox or other information such as an HR personnel number.

-13. In addition to the **genera**l tab, the left-hand pane of the **Edit User Mailbox** window includes several other tabs that enable you to enter additional information pertaining to this specific mailbox.
+9. In addition to the **genera**l tab, the left-hand pane of the **Edit User Mailbox** window includes several other tabs that enable you to enter additional information pertaining to this specific mailbox.
 While you will not enter any of this optional information for the purposes of this lab, you should still select the following tabs to see what information can be captured:

 	- **contact information.** This tab enables you to add personal information such as Street, City or Mobile number for the user.